 Christy Finsel, Ph.D., (ONAC President)

 Christy Finsel is the ONAC Executive Director.
 She is also an independent consultant and researcher focused on asset building in American Indian, Alaska Native, and Native Hawaiian communities.
 Beginning in 2003, she conducted research with the Kathryn M. Buder Center for American Indian Studies and then with the Center for Social Development at Washington University in St. Louis.
-She has continued Native asset building research since that time.
-From 2006 to present, Ms. Finsel has provided training and/or technical assistance (TA) to thirty-two Native communities who were designing and implementing Individual Development Accounts (IDA) or financial education programs.
+She has continued Native asset- building research since that time.
+From 2006 to present, Dr. Finsel has provided training and/or technical assistance (TA) to over seventy-five Native communities who were designing and implementing Individual Development Accounts (IDA) or financial education programs.